MichaelRCruz/thoughts/README.md

 a ~ (0+1) ~~~~~~~ z
 ```

-It's okay to think of any integer 5 (base ten for simplicity) as a symbol representing the simplest data structure available in this environment.
-In fact, consider the next graphic depicting any application's very first lifecycle except we've dramatically increased the complexity a bit on the initial state – a classic example being authentication.
+It's okay to think of any integer 5 (base ten for simplicity) as a symbol.
+It represents the most "least-complex" data structure possible in this environment.
+Please, consider the next graphic depicting any application's very first lifecycle except we've dramatically increased the complexity a bit on the initial state.

 ```
-a ~ (20+1) ~ z
+a ~ (20+0+1) ~ z
 ```

-At this point, I want to depict the next concept by destructuring the states into smaller structures for further visualization and more explanation after.
+At this point, try to depict the next concept by _destructuring_ the states into smaller states for further visualization and more explanation after.

 ```
 a ~ (20+5+0+1) ~~~~~ o